 -

-On GitHub, click ⤓ Code → HTTPS and click the Clipboard button.
+In GitHub, click ⤓ Code → HTTPS and then click the Copy URL to clipboard icon.

 -

-On GitLab, click Clone and click the Clipboard button under Clone with HTTPS.
+In GitLab, click Code and then click the Copy URL icon under Clone with HTTPS.

 -